 - Cardiovascular Magnetic Resonance Imaging (MRI): Provides excellent soft tissue characterization.
 It is the gold standard for detecting pericardial inflammation, edema, and fibrosis.
 Can also differentiate constrictive pericarditis from restrictive cardiomyopathy.

-- Renal Function Tests:
+- Renal Function Tests: BUN and Creatinine to assess for uremia.

 Nursing care for patients with pericarditis focuses on pain management, monitoring for complications, providing emotional support, and patient education.